krystalcode/go-mantis-shrimp/README.md

 * Watch Cron: triggers Cron Schedules at regular intervals

 ### Watch Types
-* Health Check Watch: checks the status of an external service and triggers an action depending on whether the service is accessible and depending on the response's HTTP status code is a desired one.
+* Health Check Watch: checks the status of an external service and triggers one or more actions depending on whether the service is accessible and depending on the response's HTTP status code is a desired one.

 ### Action Types
 * Action Chat Message: sends a message to a chat application e.g. Rocket Chat, Slack, HipChat etc.